bryanzhou008/bryanzhou008.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my homepage!
 I am currently an undergraduate student at University of California, Los Angeles (UCLA).
+For summer 2022, I am interning at [Prof. Heng Ji's Lab](http://blender.cs.illinois.edu/hengji/research.html) at UIUC.

 My research interest lies in applying machine learning methods to **Natural Language Processing** and **Computer Vision**.